edomcode/GitHubCloneProject/README.md

-Objective: Practice branching, merging, and conflict resolution.
+This repository is for practicing branching, merging, and resolving conflicts.